 How much did my bugs cost?

-The bugs I got from the cart cost 10 baht for a small snack bag.
+The bugs I got from a street food bug cart cost 10 baht for a small snack bag.
 The Waterbug cost 10baht for one, clearly the prize delicacy!

 Thanks to my friend Scott Kim for his support and sponsoring of my 6-course bug plate!